Graham · Cairngorms

 Duchray Hill (Mealna Letter) — common questions

-- How hard is Duchray Hill (Mealna Letter)?
+- What difficulty is Duchray Hill (Mealna Letter)?

-- Duchray Hill (Mealna Letter) is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 576m of ascent and takes most walkers 4-6 hours.
-Terrain: Forestry tracks give way to bracken at 350m, then waist-deep heather and bog above the 500m contour.
+- On the OutdoorSCOT scale, Duchray Hill (Mealna Letter) comes in at 4/5 — challenging.
+Expect roughly 13km and 576m of ascent on the usual route — 4-6 hours for most parties.
+Underfoot: Forestry tracks give way to bracken at 350m, then waist-deep heather and bog above the 500m contour.

 - Where do I park for Duchray Hill (Mealna Letter)?